Mortgage

 Remote work confirmation

 Lenders may ask for proof your employer allows you to work remotely if you’re moving to a different city or state from where your company is headquartered.
-Your employer should use the same format detailed below if the lender requests an LOE directly from them.
+Your employer can use the same format detailed above if the lender requests an LOE directly from it.

 Address history

-If there’s a difference between the addresses on your driver’s license, loan application and credit report, the lender will ask for a letter to clear up the discrepancies.
+If there’s a difference between the addresses on your driver’s license, loan application and credit report, the lender could ask for a letter to clear up the discrepancies.

 Income fluctuations

-Underwriters scrutinize how stable your income is, and big increases or decreases in your income could result in a letter of explanation request.
+Underwriters scrutinize how stable your income is, and big increases or decreases could result in a letter of explanation request.
 If you’re self-employed with complicated tax returns, you might even need to request a letter from your tax professional to help the lender understand how you’re paid.

 Losses on your tax returns